hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 ### Specify Your Regions
 We now have support for two regions.
 You may specify the region via the `--region` option when you want to manage the resources for that specific region.
 The us-west-1 region will be the default region.

-You can not use `--region` option if you do not run the command `hyper config`, only default(us-west-1) region can be used.
+You can only use the `--region` option if first run the command `hyper config`.
+Otherwise all commands will default to the 'us-west-1' region.

 #### Setup the region credential
 ```